What we do

 Attendance at Seal is voluntary.
 All group members are involved in drawing up and working towards the achievement of personal goals aimed at building resilience to cope with life's challenges through tapping into character strengths.
 These goals are regularly reviewed by the group member with the support of staff.
 While attending Seal regular contact is maintained with parents and carers to discuss progress and any concerns.

 The work we do is conducted in small groups each comprising of around 8 members.
 The membership of each is based on age.
 Groups meet on Monday, Tuesday and Thursdays during term-

 Much of our work takes place within Seal House, Halbeath Road, Dunfermline.
 This provides a welcoming environment where children and young people with the support and supervision of a group leader and trained volunteers engage in a range of activities where they are encouraged, supported and nurtured to express themselves appropriately through a range of mediums including art, discussion and purposeful activities.
 All Seal volunteers and group workers undergo Disclosure Scotland checks and child protection training.

 Group evenings provide opportunities for fun, creativity as well as learning and development.
 Our volunteers and staff are there to ensure that all group members receive support and encouragement to help build confidence, reflect on behaviours and consequences and develop coping skills that can assist social and emotional development.

 Our ethos and philosophy is based around prevention and wellbeing and our work is informed by a number of local and national strategies, polices and established practice approaches.
-These include GIRFEC, the Scottish Government SHANARRI indicators, the Fife Community Learning and Development Plan 2018-
+These include GIRFEC, the Scottish Government SHANARRI indicators, Our Minds Matter -